heig-vd-dai-course/heig-vd-dai-course/18-practical-work-3/COURSE_MATERIAL.md

 Remember the KISS principle: Keep It Simple, Silly!
 Sometimes it is better to use a simple solution than a complex one.

-If your solution is too complex, we might penalize you.
+If your implementation is too complex, we might penalize you.

 If elements that are supposed to be acquired through the course or previous practical works are omitted, forgotten or poorly implemented, we might penalize